qgustavor/megajs-docs/versioned_docs/version-1.0/tutorial/downloading.md

 const data = await file.downloadBuffer()
 console.log(data)
 ```

+When deploying to browsers use `file.api.userAgent = null` to not set an user-agent since it will cause CORS issues on browsers that allow the `user-agent` header to be set (like Firefox.

 Shared files loaded using `File.fromURL` don't have attributes - such as name and size - loaded by default, that's why `loadAttributes` is called.
 If you don't need those attributes, just file contents, you can download the file directly using `.download()`: